schultek/riverpod_context/README.md

 **It is important to make sure that this does not happen, since it can lead to leaking memory and wrong behavior!**

-> This is also the main reason why this didn't make it into riverpod 1.0.0.
-There are of
-> course ways to prevent this, but it is in the responsibility of the user to do so and
-> therefore not compile safe.

 Preventing this is however pretty simple.

 If there exists another `context.watch` on the same context, this issue is resolved.
 Generally speaking,